Oranges and Sunshine: Filming

 Filming took place in Adelaide, South Australia, in Nottingham, and at Wirksworth in Derbyshire.
 Some interior scenes were filmed at the University of Leicester, Leicestershire, in Nottingham County Hall and in the porte-cochère of Nottingham railway station.
 Other locations that appear are a train on the Ecclesbourne Valley Railway; Australia House in London and an overview of Nottingham Council House and the Old Market Square.

 A casting session was held in Nottingham to find one boy and one girl for the roles of Margaret's children.

 Reception

-Rotten Tomatoes gives the film a score of 71% based on reviews from 68 critics.
+Rotten Tomatoes gives the film a score of 71% based on reviews from 73 critics.
+The website's critics consensus reads, "Grounded in a heartwrenching fact-based story, steered by Loach's sensitive direction, and led by a powerful performance from Watson, Oranges and Sunshine sidesteps its pacing problems and occasionally clichéd screenplay."